Chicago: 7 people fatally shot on one day

 Previously, Emanuel has specified areas he'd like the federal government's help -- including gun control, gun tracking, prosecution for gun crimes and help increase funding for more police officers.

-Though Chicago does have strict gun laws, 60% of the guns used in shootings were purchased out of state.
+Although Chicago does have strict gun laws, 60% of the guns used in shootings were purchased out of state.

 Illinois Gov. Bruce Rauner recently signed a new gun control law that imposes harsher penalties on those who bring in guns from out of state to sell and do not have gun-owner ID cards.

-Last year, marked the deadliest year the city has seen in nearly two decades with a reported 762 homicides.
+Last year marked the deadliest year the city has seen in nearly two decades, with a reported 762 homicides.

+Chicago has had 91 homicides so far this year, compared to 93 for the same period of 2016.

+The number of shootings as of Friday stands at 382 - compared to 371 at the same time last year, police said.